Back

 phenytoin.

-Diuretics, ACE-inhibitors, beta-receptor blockers and angiotensin-II antagonists:
+Diuretics, ACE inhibitors, beta-receptor blockers and angiotensin-II antagonists:

 Corticosteroids: